Parameter selection and optimization of a computational network model of blood flow in single-ventricle patients: Methods

-\textbf{Image registration.} Volumetric flow waveforms at multiple locations along the patient's vasculature are extracted from the 4D-MRI images.
+\textbf{Image registration.} Volumetric flow waveforms are extracted from the 4D-MRI images.
 The 4D-MRI sequence measures the time-resolved blood velocity field at each voxel in the imaged region with a sampling frequency 19-28 times over the course of a cardiac cycle.
 4D-MRIs provide vascular geometry, but only at certain phases of the cardiac cycle and with low spatial resolution.
 Hence, both an MRA, for the anatomy, and a 4D-MRI, for the velocity, are acquired for each patient.
 These two images are obtained in the same session, but shifting and deformation may occur between scans caused by patient movement or misalignment within the respiratory cycles.
 Without correction, this can lead to inaccurate blood flow and volume estimates.
 To compensate, the MRA and 4D-MRI are aligned via an image registration procedure (shown in Figure \ref{fig:registration}) \cite{Lior2023}.
-Details on this procedure can be found in the supplement.
+Details description is given in the supplement.

 \textbf{Volumetric flow data.} Flow waveforms are extracted from the 4D-MRI image using the aligned MRA segmentation.
-A detailed description of this procedure can be found in the supplement.
+See supplement for detailed description.

-The velocity field in the 4D-MRI image is generally not divergence-free, in part because of noise in the measurements and averaging performed over several cardiac cycles.
-Thus, the sum of the flows in the branching vessels is not expected to equal the flow in the ascending aorta.
+The 4D-MRI velocity field is generally not divergence-free, in part because of noise in the measurements and averaging performed over several cardiac cycles.
+Thus, the sum of the flows in the branching vessels does not equal the flow in the ascending aorta.
 The 1D CFD model assumes that blood is incompressible and flow through vessel junctions is conserved.
 To ensure convergence of the optimization, we impose volume conservation by scaling the flow waveforms extracted from the 4D-MRI images.
 The scaling uses a linear system to calculate the smallest possible scale factors needed to enforce mass conservation.
-The cardiac output of the ascending aorta is held fixed, and flows in the peripheral branching vessels are scaled as follows:
+The cardiac output of the ascending aorta is held fixed, and flows in the peripheral branching vessels are scaled by

-The term $q_{\text{inlet}}$ is the flow through the ascending aorta, $\alpha_i$ is the scaling factor for the $i^{\text{th}}$ vessel, and $q_i$ is flow in the $i^{\text{th}}$ vessel.
-A linear system for the scale factors $\alpha_i$ is constructed from the Lagrangian of the following optimization problem
+The term $q_{\text{inlet}}$ is the flow through the ascending aorta, $\alpha_i$ is the scaling factor for the $i^{\text{th}}$ vessel, and $q_i$ is flow in the $i^{\text{th}}$ vessel. \hot{A linear system for the scaling factors $\alpha_i$ is constructed from the constrained optimization problem, minimizing}